-Committee members, other than by position appointments, will have a term limit of two years.
+Committee members, other than by position appointments, will have a term limit of two years with two renewal for a maximum of six continuous years.

 Committee Meeting Dates

 College participatory governance committees will meet on Tuesday, Wednesday, and Thursday to mitigate conflict with District participatory governance committee scheduled on Monday and Fridays.